eyalmichon/TheMultitasker/README.md

 ```
 npm install
 ```
+next, make sure all of the dependencies are installed.

-next, you'll need to create a senders file in json format at `./handler/util` which you can use to save your group/private numbers for different functions safely without being part of the code.
+Now you'll need to create a senders file in json format at `./handler/util` which you can use to save your group/private numbers for different functions safely without being part of the code.

 #### Example senders.json: